shabin5785/Webpack_Learn/README.md

 Now we need to tell babel which type of conversion is needed.
 For this we create a .babelrc file and give the preset to be used within that.

 - WP will not automatically add js files to the build.
 Those files needs to be imported in atleast one file in the build hierarchy.

+- no auto build jobs for WP can respond to changes in WP config file.
+So have to manually rebuild them if we change config file...